namittiman/InfraRed/Bot.md

 ### Bot Implementation

 * **Bot Platform**: Our Bot is a Node.js application.
-We use Botkit, to intercept and reply to messages between the User and the Node application.
+We use Botkit to intercept and reply to messages between the User and the Node application.
 * **Bot Integration**: To have powerful natural language understanding, we have integrated our bot with API.AI which is a platform where we can train an AI to identify user intent.
 We have trained the AI as per our usecases mentioned above.
-API.AI provides a service where the intercepted messages can be sent to and the intent identified.
+API.AI provides a service to which we can send the intercepted messages and get an intent.
+The intents are then mapped to actions which are initiated by calling the provisioning service endpoints.

 ### Selenium Testing